decred/dcrdocs/docs/getting-started/user-guides/web.md

 * The security of your wallet depends entirely on the security of your web browser.
-* You can put a pin on your wallet to prevent sending funds but any other access is dependant entirely on the access controls on your computer, not on the server or any login details.
+* You can put a pin on your wallet to prevent sending funds but any other access is dependent entirely on the access controls on your computer, not on the server or any login details.

 ---